mehulg25/mehulg25.github.io/_posts/2022-11-13-Internship-Hunt.md

 #### Challenges

 1. Juggling between assignments, project work, courses, cooking, cleaning, grocery shopping, and the list goes on and on
-2. Making “the perfect” resume (Doesn’t Exist)
+2. Making “_the perfect_” resume (Doesn’t Exist!)
 3. Reaching out to people who might actually help
 4. People constantly telling you that your profile is not good enough

 #### Thoughts

 I applied to almost 300 opportunities, got 10 interviews, and received 1 offer.
 You can do the math.
 But this is how the chart looks like now -

 ![intern meme](/assets/images/blogs/closed.jpg)